Open University: Registration Information for Spring 2014

 (You will need Adobe Reader to view this PDF file.)

-- Enroll by February 22 in one of the following ways.
+- Enroll by February 21 in one of the following ways.
 Schedule number and permit number are required for registration.
-Enroll in one of the following ways:

 - ONLINE by using Extended Learning Online Registration.

 - BY PHONE by calling Extended Learning Student Services at 415.405.7700 (option 5).